gvwilson/thirdbit/_posts/2021/2021-09-27-current-project-list.md

 year: 2021
 ---

-I'm starting a new job as a software engineering with [Deep Genomics](https://www.deepgenomics.com/) next week.
+I'm starting a new job as a software engineer with [Deep Genomics](https://www.deepgenomics.com/) next week.
 I'm looking forward to writing Python for a living again after a decade of doing other things, but hope I'll be able to wrap up these side projects soon as well: